 The practice of Family Law applies to much more than just divorce.
 Much of our caseload consists of helping clients who were never married to their partners or who have children born out of wedlock.

-A "common law marriage" is legal in a few states and can exist there when the parties agree to be married to each other and hold themselves out within their community as husband and wife without benefit of a state-issued license.
-In such instances, a common law marriage which is valid in another state will generally be recognized in Kentucky.
+"Common law marriage" is legal in a few states (but NOT in Kentucky) and can exist in those states when the parties agree to be married to each other and hold themselves out within their community as husband and wife without benefit of a state-issued license.
+In such instances, a common law marriage that is valid in another state will generally be recognized in Kentucky.

-Traditionally, unmarried couples have not enjoyed property rights which resemble those available to married persons.
+Traditionally, unmarried couples do NOT enjoy property rights which resemble those available to married persons.
 The Kentucky Revised Statutes (KRS 403, et seq.), defines rights and duties for married couples, but there is no such system for unmarried parties.
 Generally, if there is no "partnership agreement", you will need a lawyer to protect your rights.